uvmcs120f2022/Graphics-Starter/README.md

 * Draw a new shape using GL_TRIANGLE_FAN.
     * How does this one look different?
+      * there are two triangles however they are right next to each other and make a fan like shape

 If you were to draw a circle, which of the modes above would you use and why?
+*   I would use fan because it could eventually be an octagon shape and then the more vertices you add the more 'round' it gets

 Draw in a function other than display.
 What happens?
 (Hint: What *doesn't* happen?)
+*   it just doesn't show up

 ## Extra Time?